rage/programming-23/data/part-9/1-objects-and-references.md

 ## Price difference

 Please write a method named `price_difference(self, compared_to)` which returns the difference in price between the `RealProperty` object itself and the one it is compared to.
 The price difference is the absolute value of the difference between the total prices of the two properties.
-The total price of a property is its price per square meter multiplied by the amount of square meters in the property.
+The total price of a property is its price per square metre multiplied by the amount of square metres in the property.

 An example of how the function should work: